-Only text contents and file attachments of messages are encrypted, using the Signal protocol.
+Only text contents and file attachments of messages are encrypted.
 Currently, Matrix does not prevent metadata leakage, mainly due to its federated nature.
 This will change, however, when Matrix starts rolling out Pinecone, allowing p2p connections.
 Currently, it can be mitigated if all participants of an E2EE conversation are running their own homeserver (so to eliminate third parties). ↩ ↩2

 Exception: Some bots do not support end-to-end encrypted messaging.
 Furthermore, when creating an empty private room, you will be prompted (but not by default) to enable encryption. ↩

 Element allows you to opt into (not enabled by default as of late 2021) using an “identity server” - think of it as a big online address book.
 This allows users to share their email addresses and username, which can be looked up manually by other users.
 However, here “address book” means that Matrix will not store the one locally on your phone; homeservers can see who you are talking to, as such information are not encrypted.
 There is a proposal to address this.
 See also footnote 1. ↩

 Note that public rooms may block certain servers - just like banning individual users - due to prevalence of unacceptable content (spam, hate speech, etc.).
 If you’re not running your own homeserver, don’t join homeservers that are known to harbour such content.
 This does not apply to homeservers listed on our public list as they are vetted against any presence of bad reputation.
 In any case, behave yourselves, remember the human. ↩

 This includes all clients and servers that an average user uses. ↩

 In most cases, it is equivalent to the server part of your MXID.
 The exceptions are where homeservers did not set up